JaKXz/why-yarn/slides/risks.md

 ##  Risks

-- hasn’t been around long.
+- hasn’t been around long
+    - will it be here in the long-term?

 - unfamiliarity for the team, possible typos using `npm`

 - lockfile conflicts?
+    - **DO NOT edit `yarn.lock` manually**

 - "It's not ready for production"